The Seven-Step Financial Planning Process

 Technology today has leveled the playing field for investors.
 While access to sophisticated planning and institutional management – once was the exclusive domain of the old `big-name’ bricks-and-mortar firms – technology has leveled the playing field, allowing investors greater access while still utilizing the guidance of independent, non-conflicted service providers who don’t operate in a sales environment.

-- Review/Refinement of Action PlanWe then conduct our search, screening, and selection process to arrive at the investment/manager mix designed to fulfill your objectives in a manner consistent with your profile, gap analysis, and plan criteria.
+This is the search, screening, and selection process to refine the investment/manager mix to fulfill your objectives in a manner consistent with your profile, gap analysis, and plan criteria.

 Once you’ve approved the plan and selections have been finalized, implementation is largely an administrative process.
 We prepare and process the appropriate paperwork, facilitate asset transfers, set-up monitoring procedures, and coordinate efforts with your accountant, attorney, and other advisors as necessary

 7. Monitoring with Reviews and Revisions